soggybag/tmrz-app/README.md

 # Tmrz

-An app that creates a list of vowel free timers.
+An app that creates a list of vowel free timers!
 Timers can run and stop, have a name and time!

-Created with React.
+Created with Create React App and Redux.

 ## How does it work?